AayushK11/Practice-Projects/Neural Network/Deep Neural Net with Momentum Optimization/README.md

 Accuracy is near perfect.

 Weights are initially randomized and Bias are initially set to 0.
 Dataset is pre-inputted.
-The learning rate and epochs the model should learn are user-inputted.
+The learning rate and epochs the model should learn are pre-inputted.
 Dataset is divided into mini-batches of size 1.
 Momentum Optimization is used.